srl-ethz/diffPD_sim2real/README.md

 ### Numerical check
 - `elastic_energy` tests the implementation of `ElasticEnergy`, `ElasticForce`, and `ElasticForceDifferential`.
 - `pd_forward` verifies the forward simulation of projective dynamics by comparing it to the solutions from Newton's method.
+- `deformable_backward_2d` uses central differencing to numerically check the gradients in Newton-PCG, Newton-Cholesky, and PD methods.
+A 2D rectangle is simulated with some fixed boundary conditions and a random but constant external force for 1 second at 30 fps.
+The loss is defined as a weighted sum of the final position and velocity and the gradients are computed by back-propagation.
+- `deformable_backward_3d` is teh same as `deformabled_backward_2d` but the test is done in 3D.

 ### Quasi-static solvers
 - `deformable_quasi_static_3d` solves the quasi-static state of a 3D hex mesh.
 The hex mesh's bottom and top faces are fixed but the top face is twisted.